OpenINF/wg-a-team/README.md

 and actively encourage and mentor their contributions.
 Working on the tooling, automation, testing, and build systems at OpenINF is a fantastic introduction to OpenINF development.
-There are two great ways to help: joining an existing project or taking on one of our "starter" projects to help you learn your way around.
+There are two great ways to help: joining an existing project or taking on one of our _starter_ projects to help you learn your way around.

 - [A-team bootcamp][]&#xFF1A;This covers the